-The data described below are based on 839 patients pooled from a double blind, randomized, multicenter, placebo controlled, one-week trial in adult patients with acute, mechanical, lower back pain [see Clinical Studies (14)].
-In the study, patients were treated with 350 mg of Carisoprodol, or placebo three times a day and at bedtime for seven days.
-The mean age was about 41 years old with 54% females and 46% males and 74 % Caucasian, 16 % Black, 9% Asian, and 2% other.
+The data described below are based on 1387 patients pooled from two double blind, randomized, multicenter, placebo controlled, one-week trials in adult patients with acute, mechanical, lower back pain [ see Clinical Studies (14) ].
+In these studies, patients were treated with 250 mg of Carisoprodol, 350 mg of Carisoprodol, or placebo three times a day and at bedtime for seven days.
+The mean age was about 41 years old with 54% females and 46% males and 74% Caucasian, 16% Black, 9% Asian, and 2% other.

-There were no deaths and there were no serious adverse reactions in the trial.
-In the study, 2.7%, and 5.4%, of patients treated with placebo, and 350 mg of Carisoprodol, respectively, discontinued due to adverse events; and 0.5%, and 1.8% of patients treated with placebo, and 350 mg of Carisoprodol, respectively, discontinued due to central nervous system adverse reactions.
+There were no deaths and there were no serious adverse reactions in these two trials.
+In these two studies, 2.7%, 2%, and 5.4%, of patients treated with placebo, 250 mg of Carisoprodol, and 350 mg of Carisoprodol, respectively, discontinued due to adverse events; and 0.5%, 0.5%, and 1.8% of patients treated with placebo, 250 mg of Carisoprodol, and 350 mg of Carisoprodol, respectively, discontinued due to central nervous system adverse reactions.

-Table 1 displays adverse reactions reported with frequencies greater than 2% and more frequently than placebo in patients treated with Carisoprodol in the trial described above.
+Table 1 displays adverse reactions reported with frequencies greater than 2% and more frequently than placebo in patients treated with Carisoprodol in the two trials described above.

 The following events have been reported during postapproval use of Carisoprodol.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.